tealjulia/the-c-programming-language/README.md

-# the-c-programming-language
-Exercises from cc4e.com, based on the book The C Programming Language
+Exercises from The C Programming Language, 2nd Edition by Brian Kernighan and Dennis Ritchie